 5. Kit (ConvertKit) AI

-Pat's take: Understated but useful.
-The subject line generator gives me 5-10 A/B test variations instead of going with gut instinct.
-It won't replace a dedicated writing tool, but zero-friction AI embedded in tools you already use is more valuable than standalone tools requiring context switches.
-According to Kit's 2024 State of the Creator Economy research, 27% of creators ranked email as their best audience engagement channel—higher than Instagram (15%).
+Pat’s take: Understated but useful.
+The subject-line generator gives me 5-10 A/B test variations instead of going with gut instinct — that replaces a separate tool or a person’s judgment call.
+Zero-friction AI embedded in tools you already pay for is more valuable to an operator than standalone apps that add a context switch and another invoice.
+According to Kit’s 2024 State of the Creator Economy research, 27% of creators ranked email as their best audience engagement channel — higher than Instagram (15%).

 Rating: 3.5/5